Final Fantasy 7 Remake: Delay, release date and everything else we know

 After 15 years of waiting, it seems a bit cruel doesn't it?
 But, as Nintendo's Shigeru Miyamoto says, "a delayed game is eventually good, but a rushed game is forever bad."

-Final Fantasy 7 Remake will be drastically different to the original.
-That's immediately evident in the combat: While Final Fantasy 7 was completely turn based, Remake is a real-time action game with turn-based elements.
+Final Fantasy 7 Remake will be drastically different from the original.
+That's immediately evident in the combat: While Final Fantasy 7 was completely turn-based, Remake is a real-time action game with turn-based elements.

 Pressing the Square button will make Cloud swing his Buster Sword, and there will be similar real-time commands for dodging and blocking.
 As you battle enemies, your Action Time Bar (ATB) builds up.
 Once full, you can slow the action down to Tactical Mode, essentially bullet time, from which you can cast magic, use items or unleash Limit Breaks.